 Please be cautious of bears in the local area of PanSIG 2017!
-Be aware there are bears living in the forest next to the AIU campus.
+Be aware there are bears living in the forest next to the Akita International University campus.
 Every year there have been reports that bears have been spotted roaming around AIU campus.

 The Asian black bear is a retiring kind of beast.
 It's unlikely to bother you if you don't bother it and for that reason its best to avoid startling a bear, so make noise as you walk and keep a look out.
 Having said that, it could easily maul you to death so caution is advised.
 (Akita travel guide)